-Strategic Risk Inding regime is not achieve financial su he costs of th e Trust, then the Trus t will be unable to meet its financial performance
+the NHS funding regime is not sufficient to cover the costs of the Trust, then the Trust will be unable to meet its financial performance bligations or achieve financial sustainability.

 Lead Finance & Risk Rating Current Target Risk Type Financial Trend: INCREASING

-Committee Investment Committee
+Committee Investment

+Committee

 Executive Chief Consequence 4 4 Risk Cautious

-Lead Finance Officer Appetite
+Lead Finance Appetite

+Officer

 Date of March Likelihood 5 2 Risk Treat

 Assessment 2023 Treatment

 Strategy

 Date of 20/11/23 Risk Rating 20 8 Assurance

 Review Rating

-Cause Controls Sources of Assurance • Action Required Increase in operational Internal budgetary Ability to influence Work with ICS First line of First line of defence: expenditure initially in review/financial (negotiate) and partners and NHSE defence: response to COVID-19 performance oversight mitigate inflationary to mitigate financial Systematic (sickness/enhanced processes to price rises is modest risk.
-Financial monitoring of Establish process cleaning etc.) at local level. performance inflationary price for oversight of inflationary price increases on costs incurred for service delivery.
-Affordability of 2023/24 planning objectives (e.g., al NHS/E re- ting process in to additional funding in ber 2023 delivery of savings schemes.
-BLMK ICS monthly financial performance reporting delivery.
-Novem Affordability of 2023/24 planning P
+Cause Controls • Sources of Assurance Action Required Increase in operational expenditure initially in , Work with ICS partners and NHSE First line of defence: response to COVID-19 , to mitigate financial Systematic (sickness/enhanced processes to price rises is modest risk.
+Financial monitoring of Establish process cleaning etc.) at local level. performance inflationary price for oversight of